Sandra Susanibar-Adaniya, MD, MS

 Shaji Kumar, MD

-Professor of Medicine Consultant, Division of Hematology, Department of Internal Medicine Research Chair, Division of Hematology, Department of Internal Medicine, Mayo Clinic
+Professor of Medicine Consultant, Division of Hematology, Department of Internal Medicine Research Chair, Division of Hematology, Department of Internal Medicine, Mayo Clinic, Rochester, MN

 Andrew Lane, MD, PhD

-Associate Professor of Medicine, Harvard Medical School Director, Blastic Plasmacytoid, Dendritic Cell Neoplasm Center, Physician, Dana Farber Cancer Institute
+Associate Professor of Medicine, Harvard Medical School Director, Blastic Plasmacytoid, Dendritic Cell Neoplasm Center, Physician, Dana Farber Cancer Institute, Boston, MA

 Sagar Lonial, MD, FACP